 The temperature that the spray nozzles can withstand varies depending on the liquid and ambient environmental conditions.
 Nozzles made of special materials are available for use at high temperature.
 CERJET® (nozzles with ceramic orifice inserted) may crack if abruptly cooled down from high temperatures (200°C).
 Nozzles made out of silicon carbide can withstand higher temperature than other types of material due to their application and type of liquid that is being selected.
 Please also consider the heat resistance of any adhesives in spray nozzle assemblies.

 Nozzles are thoroughly designed so that they can withstand the pressures shown in each table.
 However, depending on the system operation, water hammering may result in pressure increases of three to five times the spray pressure.
 Three important aspects which need to be taken into account when it comes to pressure and selecting the nozzle material are:

 - the surface tension,

 - and the viscosity of the sprayed liquid.

-For use under high pressure, metal nozzles instead of the plastic ones are recommended.
+For use under high pressure, metal nozzles are recommened over plastic nozzles.

-In case of requiring more information, on each product page there is a general description that emphasizes the specific characteristics of each product, and also the applications that are optimal for a particular type of nozzle.
-Moreover, there are products that have a video attached on their product page.
+If you would like more information, there is a general description on each product page.
+Here you can find the specific characteristics of each product, and also the applications that are optimal for a particular type of nozzle.

-If you have technical question about nozzles, need advice to choose, or request a quote,
+Please contact is if you have technical questions about nozzles, need advice to choose, or request a quote,